laalaguer/thor-requests.py/README.md

 ## Call a Contract Function (won't spend gas)

-This will only emulate the function call with remote blockchain.
+Emulate the function call with remote blockchain.

-**NO** gas is spent since it is only a read operation.
+**NO gas is spent.**

 ```python
 from thor_requests.connect import Connect